edoardo-vescovi/games/ants-walk/README.md

 The appaling simplicity of the model matches only the beauty of connecting to disparate tools.

 A math solution encompasses (not so basic elements of) probability, algebraic equations and infinite recurrence.
 That comes after invoking symmetry arguments to simplify the equations.
+We can jump over the actual calculations with the help of Wolfram Mathematica.
 The cherry on top is that a naive solution *doesn't* always work.
 The discussion of *why* a solution should exist in the first place will establish a connection to a famous random walk.

 More amazingly, a *proper* implementation on calculator leads to design simple and complete examples of file handling, dynamic allocation, random-number generation (incl. a cool initalisation), data structures (vector and hash table), C++ libraries (std::vector and std::unordered_map) and classes (incl. the infamous memory management of constructor/deconctructor/copy/assignment operators).

-With all that being said, it goes without saying that you must grab pen and paper, or launch Wolfram Mathematica, set up your C++ compiler and smash your head first to enjoy this beauty then!
+With all that being said, it goes without saying that you must smash your head first to enjoy this beauty then!